Arya-Mayank/DS252-CloudForge1/README.md

 - `VITE_API_URL` (defaults to `http://localhost:5000/api` if omitted)

+> **Shared credentials already provided**: this repository now includes ready-to-use `.env` files pointing at the production Supabase project and Azure OpenAI deployment.
+Anyone with repo access can read/write the shared database and consume Azure tokens—treat these secrets with care.

 ### Database Setup

 1. Follow `database/README.md` for Supabase provisioning and run the SQL scripts in the `database/` folder (at minimum `schema.sql` plus Bloom/assessment migrations).